K7MDL2/IC905_Ethernet_Decoder/README.md

     50 03 NMEA data - sometimes
     e8 01 RX idle

-These is a list of observed message IDs.
+Below is a list of observed message IDs.
 You can turn on print in the switch_case() method to see all IDs routed through to this list.
 The function 'unhandled()' does nothing, it is used to squelch known messages so we can see unknown messages easier.
 I only added message ID that I have actually seen so we are not chasing ghosts.
+Unknown messages, message IDs not in the list, end up in the default function where some info is printed out such as "Unknown Message, ID == 0xD301 Length = 306".

 Replace any of these with dump() to do a hexdump and help identify what it does.
-See first line (commented out) as an example
+See first line (commented out) as an example.
 Lower the packet length filter size and you will see many more.
-Unclear if they need to be looked at.
-Seems liek we have what we need.
+Unclear if the smaller packets need to be looked at, seems like we have what we need.

     switch = {
     #0xYY: dump,  # example of a message routed to hex dump function for investigation